GlasgowAzureUG/Websitev2/content/english/events/index.md

 </div>

 ### Upcoming Events
-Here are the dates for our 2026 meetups.
+Here are the dates for our upcoming meetups.
 Mark your calendars and join us for engaging talks and networking opportunities:

 - 25th February 2026
 - 29th April 2026